libp2p/go-libp2p-daemon/README.md

   virtual endpoints to enable co-local applications to: communicate with peers, handle protocols, interact with the DHT, participate in pubsub, etc. no matter the language they are developed in, nor whether a native libp2p implementation exists in that language.

-## 🚧 This project is not actively maintained and is unsupported! 🚧

-It has reached viable PoC stage but is not being actively worked on or maintained.
-If you want to play around with libp2p, go ahead and try this project out.
-However:

-* There is little documentation and no support.
-* The libp2p version used in this project will not be actively updated.

-In other words: **DO NOT USE IN PRODUCTION**

 ## Install